djvill/APLS/doc/how-to-use/search.md

 {:.note}
 > If you've selected participants for the participants filter, only the transcripts for those participants will be displayed when using the transcripts filter.
-> Additionally, if you select transcripts before selecting participants, then your transcripts filter will be overwritten.
+> Additionally, if you select transcripts *and then* select participants, your transcripts filter will be overwritten.

 <!-- the apls-dev page gives you a warning if you try to do this -->